mastermind9621/The-Compendium/doc/illuminate/overseer.md

 ## Strengths:

 Overseers are the bipedal foot soldiers of the Illuminate collective that watch over and direct the mind-controlled masses of the Voteless.
 Their vile alien forms are fully-encased in a sturdy but flexible segmented armour, composed of unknown materials likely only found in their own system.
-They also have some degree of martial prowess, as they swing their staves with power and speed, knocking you over should you be unable to avoid.
-They are equipped with reinforced staves that also double as a ranged weapon, able to fire balls of plasma at any soldier of liberty from great distance.
+As their armour is formed of multiple individual pieces, this renders them more protected than you might think, as if one piece breaks, they still have many others.
+They also have some degree of martial prowess, as they swing their plasma staves with power and speed, knocking you over should you be unable to avoid.
+Their weapon of choice also has a ranged functionality, able to fire powerful plasma shots from a distance.

 ## Weaknesses: